Hussi503/Interview-Questions/Kubernetes/Day-1.md

 ### 🔴 4.
 What are Kubernetes Operators?
 Have you used them?

-**"Kubernetes Operators extend Kubernetes functionality by automating the lifecycle management of complex applications.
+Kubernetes Operators extend Kubernetes functionality by automating the lifecycle management of complex applications.

 They use Custom Resource Definitions (CRDs) and custom controllers to automate deployment, upgrades, backups, failover, and scaling activities.
-Operators essentially bring operational knowledge into Kubernetes."**
+Operators essentially bring operational knowledge into Kubernetes.

 ---